The Throne Already Judged Her Body

 THE ARGUMENT

-The show is building toward a specific, unconfirmed narrative payoff: that the legend recorded in Fire and Blood, in which the Iron Throne rejects Rhaenyra by causing her to bleed upon it, will ultimately be traced back to this moment of concealed menstruation.
-The unconfirmed claim is that Rhaenyra's silence is not just political self-protection but a knowing act of self-erasure, and that the show intends to demonstrate she understood, in real time, that her experience would be converted into myth.
-What remains unconfirmed is whether the series will make that loop explicit, or trust the audience to close it.
+The show appears to be building toward a specific narrative payoff: the legend in Fire and Blood, in which the Iron Throne rejects Rhaenyra by causing her to bleed upon it, will ultimately be traceable to this moment of concealed menstruation.
+Rhaenyra's silence reads as a knowing act of self-erasure, a governing decision made in real time by a woman who understood that her experience would be converted into myth.
+Whether the series will make that loop explicit, or trust the audience to close it, remains unconfirmed.

 How This Theory Works

 Rhaenyra tells no one.
 Not her council, not her Hand, not a single male advisor.
 Only the women in her private chamber know she is menstruating on the throne during the first days of her reign.
-That is a political choice, not a personal one.
-The High Septon is already withholding her coronation.
-The Faith is denouncing Targaryen rule as profane.
-A queen visibly bleeding on the seat of power, in that climate, would become exactly the image her enemies require.
+That is a political decision, arrived at under specific pressure: the High Septon is already withholding her coronation, the Faith is denouncing Targaryen rule as profane, and a queen visibly bleeding on the seat of power would give her enemies precisely the image they need.
 Her silence is governance.
 It is also, structurally, how female-specific experience gets excised from the record before anyone has to decide whether to include it.

 The episode places that silence directly against the Rat Banquet, a public performance of shared privation staged to bind the smallfolk to her cause.
-Rhaenyra is building political theater while simultaneously managing a physical reality she cannot name aloud.
+Rhaenyra is constructing political theater while simultaneously managing a physical reality she cannot name aloud.
 Both are acts of rule.
 One produces a story the chronicles can repeat.
 The other vanishes.
-The callback to her earlier monologue about possessing the weak and feeble body of a woman but the spirit of a man positions the throne scene as a return to that same double bind, except this time she is no longer arguing the case to an audience.
+The callback to her earlier monologue about possessing the weak and feeble body of a woman but the spirit of a man positions the throne scene as a return to that same double bind, except now she is no longer making the argument to an audience.
 She is living it alone, with no one watching who can write it down.
+Her cramps compound the already severe pressures of her first days as queen, feeding a rage and exhaustion that shape her governing decisions in ways the record will attribute to temperament rather than circumstance.

 Is this theory convincing?